 Outdoor Learning Grants

-There are tons of Government Programs and Funding for Outdoor Learning and Schoolyard Greening listed by state with awards ranging from $1,000 to $25,000.
+There are tons of Government Programs and Funding for Outdoor Learning and Schoolyard Greening listed by state with awards ranging from $1,000 to $25,000 (and larger national options).
+While some older lists are dated, check these active resources for 2026 cycles:

 Playground Grants